RodriguezLucha/zelpfullstack/README.md

 ## Fun Code Snippets

 I really liked the declarative style of CSS grid!
-Here is a small snippet to show off how easy it is to work with grid-template areas.
+Here is a small snippet to show off how easy it is to work with `grid-template areas`.
 Inside of `restaurant_show.scss`:

 ```css
 .single_restaurant {